muratturan19/Smart_Price/README.md

 Verbose details such as the chosen LLM model, prompt length and the raw response returned by the OpenAI API are logged automatically.
-Per page images and JSON responses are written to the `LLM Images` directory under a subfolder matching the processed PDF name.
+Per page images and JSON responses are written to the `LLM_Output_db` directory under a subfolder matching the processed PDF name.

 #### Debug information